Blog/Archive

 .
 (Pinned)

-The clearing of trees on 1717-1725 Hyde Park Avenue, December 2025
+The clearing of trees on 1717-1725 Hyde Park Avenue

 I'm appalled by the city of Boston's involvement and negligence in allowing environmental-clearings like this to continuously happen — especially in areas of the city which needs forested-canopy-coverage the most.

 I've sent my discontentment to the city in regards to this — and the developer, Ad Meliora LLC (who, conveniently enough, can't be reach by their email as it is "not found.")
 And unfortunately, the city doesn't listen, and frankly, it doesn't care to; as long as pockets are filled, interest are met and partnerships are maintained.
-Whether it is me, or another community-member advocating for the environmental-injustice being done to our communities, the city will continue to ignore, gaslight, and preform PR — wash, rinse and repeat.
+Whether it is me, or another community-member advocating for the environmental-injustice being done to our communities, the city will continue to ignore, gaslight, and perform PR — wash, rinse and repeat.

 A habitat and refuge to a multitude of ecosystems (whether native, or non-native,) and creatures for several decades, this forested-environment spanning for more than 600 feet, was a safeguard to communities from the highly-polluted industrial-district of Hyde Park.
 According to American Forests, the developing-area has less tree-canopy coverage than its surrounding, and now, because of the recent clearing, this number (25%) will only go down (most likely by half,) therefore endangering the surrounding communities to higher-pollutants and unsafe-conditions: lower air-quality, hazardous-debris, noise-pollution, and higher temperatures during the summers.
 Unfortunately, the clearing has already been done; despite how long it took for this forested-environment to establish itself, it took merely several hours to undo several decades of growth.
 And although a number of trees are proposed to be planted, what steps are being considered to ensure their survival?
 Native trees are struggling to survive in urban-environments; without the proper-soil conditions, tree-planting protocols, and environment, the chances of survival are low.
 Furthermore, there are discrepancies between the site plan/rendering with the street-view imagery from google.
 Where are the trees that were projected to be left unrooted?